-The question presented on remand is whether plaintiffs can establish that the unconstitutional restriction on the President's authority to remove FHFA's confirmed Director harmed plaintiffs by preventing the President from altering the implementation of the Third Amendment in a way that would have benefited them.
-The en banc Court addressed the question whether the removal restriction had any impact on the adoption or implementation of the Third Amendment and correctly concluded that it did not.
+While expressing skepticism on the matter, the Supreme Court left it to the Fifth Circuit to determine in the first instance whether plaintiffs can establish that the unconstitutional restriction on the President's authority to remove FHFA's confirmed Director harmed plaintiffs by preventing the President from altering the implementation of the Third Amendment in a way that would have benefited them.
+The Fifth Circuit, sitting en banc, previously addressed the question whether the removal restriction had any impact on the adoption or implementation of the Third Amendment and correctly concluded that it did not.
 See Collins v.
 Mnuchin, 938 F.3d 553, 593-94 (5th Cir.
 2019) (en banc).
-As this Court recognized, the President had plenary authority over the

-Secretary of the Treasury and could have directed the Secretary to cease implementation of the Third Amendment or to renegotiate its terms to the benefit of the enterprises and their shareholders.
+The President had plenary authority over the Secretary of the Treasury and could have directed the Secretary to cease implementation of the Third Amendment or to renegotiate its terms to the benefit of the enterprises and their shareholders.
 Id. at 594.
 The President thus had "full oversight," in all relevant ways, over the implementation of the Third Amendment notwithstanding the removal restriction.
 Id.

-Moreover, both Presidents Obama and Trump appointed confirmed Directors (President Trump also appointed an Acting Director) who vigorously defended the Third Amendment and continued to implement it.
+Moreover, both Presidents Obama and Trump appointed confirmed Directors

+(President Trump also appointed an Acting Director) who vigorously defended the

+Third Amendment and continued to implement it.
 Had President Trump (the sole focus of plaintiffs' submission) desired a swift end to the Third Amendment or a significant change to the purchase agreements, he could have selected a Director "who would carry out that vision, either in action or in litigation."
 Collins, 938 F.3d at 594.
 He did not.
 Nor is there any need to speculate about whether President Trump would have ordered a confirmed Director to renegotiate the Third Amendment in a manner that favored shareholders.
 President Trump's confirmed Director, in fact, renegotiated the purchase agreements twice.
 By plaintiffs' own description, those negotiations and resulting alterations to the agreements did "nothing" for shareholders.
-See Plaintiffs Letter, Collins v.
+See Pls.
+Letter, Collins v.
 Yellen, No. 19-422 (U.S. Mar.
 31, 2021).
 That neither the Treasury Secretary nor the Directors President Trump selected renegotiated the agreements in a manner favorable to plaintiffs fatally undermines plaintiffs' conjecture that President Trump would have amended the agreements in favor of plaintiffs, but was prevented by the removal restriction from doing so.